 Early Learning | Classroom-to-System Research | Mixed Methods | Pragmatist

-I am a certified teacher and global education researcher who combines field-grounded realism with methodological rigor.
-I move beyond cosmetic reform to examine the foundational mechanisms of learning and the core problems that prevent systems from delivering for children.
-By probing beneath surface symptoms, I study why foundational learning reforms succeed or fail in multilingual, resource-constrained education systems, with a focus on the mechanisms linking policy inputs to classroom routines and child learning.
-I mentor early-career scholars and partner with ministries of education, NGOs, and international organizations, driven by a strong belief that education can widen what is possible, especially for children whose futures depend most on whether systems deliver.
+I am a former teacher, researcher, and policy advisor who combines field-grounded realism with methodological rigor.
+I study how policy and program inputs become classroom routines, how schools and teachers adapt them, and what conditions enable and sustain improvement.
+I look beyond surface-level reform to identify the mechanisms that shape learning and prevent education systems from delivering for children.
+By tracing persistent barriers to their causes, I turn complex education challenges into evidence that is analytically rigorous, policy-relevant, and actionable.
+I mentor early-career scholars and partner with ministries of education, NGOs, and international organizations, driven by a belief that education can widen what is possible, especially for children whose futures depend most on whether systems deliver.